 The Eastern Sierra Wall, including Mono Lake, Bodie, Bristlecone Pines and Alabama Hills

 The eastern escarpment, or “wall”, of the Sierra Nevada Mountains presents one of the awesome mountain sights in the world.
-At this workshop we will range from the town of Bridgeport, to the northeast of Yosemite National Park, where the Sierra rises a mile above the surrounding landscape, to the town of Lone Pine, where the rugged escarpment rises more than two miles above the Owens Valley.
+At this workshop we will range from the town of Bridgeport, immediately northeast of Yosemite National Park, where the Sierra rises a mile above the surrounding landscape, to the town of Lone Pine, where the mountains rise abruptly more than two miles above the Owens Valley.
 Few mountain vistas anywhere rival this.

 The oldest living things on earth, the Bristlecone Pines, at 10,000 ft altitude in the White Mountains above Bishop, offer exceptional photographic opportunities in both color and black and white.
 At Lone Pine, the eye-popping fields of immense boulders known as the Alabama Hills form a surreal foreground to towering Mt.
 Whitney, the highest summit in the US outside of Alaska.
-Short walks in the Sierra—to the spectacular Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.
+Short hikes in the Sierra—to the spectacular ring of mountains called the Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.

 The variety of spectacular field locations is equalled by the quality of the three instructors.
 Craig Richards is considered one of Canada’s premier photographers, with his specialty being the Canadian Rockies, but his talents go far afield to portraits of indigenous Mayan people in Guatemala’s highland mountain regions.
 Bill Ellzey has morphed from primarily a black and white cowboy photographer, using traditional methods, to color landscape work using digital methods.
 His range of experience and expertise is astounding.
 Bruce Barnbaum is known as much for the educational books he has authored (including his recent award-winning “Essence of Photography”) as for his photographs of the natural and man-made environment, in both black and white and color.